tekewo000/SimpleAndClearLauncher/README.md

 * **Aliases:** Set custom names for your apps.
 * **Theme:** Edit the color palette for the clock, cards, and text.

+# 🔒 Privacy Policy
+This app respects your privacy.

+No Data Collection: We do not collect, store, or transmit any personal data, app usage, or search history to external servers.

+Offline Processing: All logic, including "Private Space" filtering, is processed locally on your device.

+Weather Data: Location data is sent anonymously to Open-Meteo solely for retrieving weather forecasts and is not used for any other purpose.

 ---

 # Simple and Clear Launcher (日本語)